qexat/garnet/README.md

 language that asks "What would Rust look like if it were small?".
 I call it [Garnet](https://hg.sr.ht/~icefox/garnet).
-I'm at the point where I am fairly sure my design is gonna do at least *something* vaguely useful, but I also think it's time to ask for interested parties to talk or help.
+I'm at the point where I am fairly sure my design is gonna do at least *something* vaguely useful, so I'm making it more or less public.

-Garnet strives for smallness by having three basic features: functions, types, and structs.
+Garnet strives for smallness by having three basic abstractions: functions, types, and structs.
 Somewhat like Zig, structs double as modules when evaluated at compile time.
 A lot like SML/OCaml, structs also double as your tool for defining interfaces/traits/typeclasses/some kind of way of